Kani is a visual artist, and performer of experimental sound with hair. Born and raised in Iraq, currently lives and works in London.

 - (Eye-Eye) at Mile End art pavilion gallery, London, curated by Jeremy Akerman.

 - (Out of this world) fine art student show at Middlesex University, curated by Farhana Hussain and Michelle Brown, London.

 - group show for sculpture and Ceramics, Arbil/ Iraq

 - (Forth festival of the college of art) at Sulaimany University, Sulaimany.

 - (Women’s international Day) at Tawar Hall in Sulaimany.

-- 2011 award Research scholarship to study MA in fine art Middlesex University, London.
+- 2011 Research scholarship award to study MA in fine art at Middlesex University, London.